 It is often much easier to see patterns in data when that data is presented as a graph rather than seeing a string of numbers.
 There are numerous types of graphs, each of which can show different types of relationships and patterns.
 The R boxplot is a graph that shows more than just where the values are.

 A side by side boxplot provides the viewer with an easy to see a comparison between data set features.
 These features include the maximum, minimum, range, center, quartiles, interquartile range, variance, and skewness.
 It can show the relationships among the data points of a single data set or between two or more related data sets.
 The form of this type of graph is a box showing the quartiles, which lines showing the rest of the range of the data set.
 When used to compare related data sets the visual comparison can speak volumes.

 Doing a side by side boxplot in R involves using the boxplot() function which has the form of boxplot(data sets) and produces a side by side boxplot graph of the data sets it is being applied to.
 You can enter one or more data sets.
-This function also has several optional parameters, including.
+This function also has several optional parameters, including r boxplot options like:

 - main – the main title of the breath.

 - names – labels for each of the data sets.

 - xlab – label before the x-axis,

 - border – color of the border.

 - horizontal – determines the orientation to graph.

 # how to use boxplot in r > x = 1:10 > boxplot(x)